imevro/react-ui/docs/styling.md

 const UI = ReactUI(styles)(components);
 ```

-React UI pushes styles to all of the components, which, in turn, decide how exactly styles should be applied:
+React UI pushes the appropriate styles to every component, which, in turn, decide how exactly styles should be applied:

 ```javascript
 // src/components/ui/basic/button.jsx